shaltiel/42Noir-UnityEasyController/README.md

 Controlling Midi in Unity with EasyController.
 These files are used for using the EasyController to receive and send massages from/to Unity.

-1. Download the sample project, to see the usage.
+1. Download the sample unitypackage to see usage.

 2. Download also the Easycontroller thorugh here: http://42noir.com/es/